Suitcases and shopping carts

 Remember the first time you set foot in a new country, in a sea of unfamiliar faces that looked nothing like yours?
 The first time you stepped into a bare flat that you would decide was yours?
 The first time you shook hands with your roommate and wondered what this new life would be like?
 Who would have thought that in just a few months you would embrace this terrifying new country as yours?

-She barely realized it too – until she landed in a sea of Red Sox merch, Dunkin Donuts, and the unmistakable sounds of a local Boston accent.
+She barely realized it too – until she landed in a sea of Red Sox merch, Dunkin Donuts, and the now-familiar sounds of a local Boston accent.
 She never thought she would be able to identify these things, let alone smile a little when they came back to greet her.

 And who would have imagined that the empty shell of an apartment she first stepped into would become a warm and welcoming home, with friends that knew her a little too well, with things she left behind on this holiday and actually missed?

-They sit on the floor at 3 am, wide awake and rummaging through her suitcase and it hits her – she hasn’t come back to a dreary routine and freezing cold workdays.
+They sit on the floor at 3 am, wide awake and rummaging through her suitcase and it hits her – she hasn’t come back to a dreary routine and unnecessarily cold workdays.
 She has come back to a family that’s been waiting for her.

 She couldn’t have asked for a better start to the semester.